-Understanding hydraulic risks and preventing accidents
+Understanding hydraulic risks and avoiding accidents

-What about limiting the risks?
+How about limiting the damage?

 Let me list the main causes of accidents:

 - Defects in hydraulic products

 - Pressurized oil micro-leaks not visible to the naked eye

 - Breakage of a component or burst hose